Tarneit - North

 AreaSearch analysis of employment trends sees Tarneit - North performing better than 85% of local markets assessed across Australia

-Conversely, education & training has lower representation at 4.4% versus the regional average of 9.2%.
-The area offers limited local employment opportunities as indicated by Census data.
-During the year to September 2025, employment levels increased by 7.4% and labour force by 8.3%, resulting in an unemployment rise of 0.9 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Tarneit - North's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 7.4%, labour force grew by 8.3%, leading to an unemployment rise of 0.9 percentage points.
+This contrasts with Greater Melbourne's employment growth of 3.0% and unemployment increase of 0.3 percentage points over the same period.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tarneit - North's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment